redcurry/git_tutorial/tutorial.md

 Here you see our new branch and the master branch;
 the new branch has a star next to it because we're on it.

+Before we make any changes to our program, add a text file to hold the numbers we want to average:

+    for n in $(seq 10); do echo $RANDOM; done > data.txt git add data.txt
+    git commit -am "Add data file with numbers"

-Let's make some changes to mean.py:
+Now let's make some changes to mean.py:

     # Print the mean of the numbers given in a file